What was Agrippina the Younger's role and influence as the mother of Nero?

 Securing Nero's accession (AD 54)

-On 13 October AD 54 Claudius died.
-Agrippina's management of the transition was meticulous.
+Agrippina's management of the transition, whatever killed Claudius, was meticulous.

-The Praetorian Guard.
-At midday Burrus, the Praetorian Prefect Agrippina had installed in AD 51, led Nero from the palace to the Castra Praetoria.
+- At midday Burrus, the Praetorian Prefect Agrippina had installed in AD 51, led Nero from the palace to the Castra Praetoria.
 The cohort on duty hailed Nero imperator.
 The remaining cohorts followed.
 A donative was promised (Tacitus, Annals 12.69).
+Some soldiers reportedly asked after Britannicus; they were silenced.

 The first months: co-rule